The European directive on patients' rights

 Coordination regulations (EC) Nos.
 883/04 and 987/09 entitle insured individuals to receive healthcare elsewhere within the European Union or the European Economic Area (Iceland, Liechtenstein, and Norway), as well as in Switzerland, and be covered for the care received by their home country's healthcare system according to that system's specific guidelines.

-This directive includes social security coordination rules which work together with those provided by (CE) regulations Nos.
+This directive includes social security coordination rules which work together with those provided by (EC) regulations Nos.
 883 and 987.

 The Directive aims to facilitate access to safe, high-quality cross-border healthcare and to promote healthcare-related cooperation between EU and EEA (Iceland, Liechtenstein, and Norway) member States, while maintaining each State's independent authority to organize and provide healthcare services: